warp-ds/elements/packages/modal/README.md

 ## Mixins

-### `CanCloseMixin`
+### `ModalCanCloseMixin`

-`CanCloseMixin` provides a `close` method to the component.
+`ModalCanCloseMixin` provides a `close` method to the component.
 This method can be overridden to implement custom close behavior.

-### `ProvidesCanCloseToSlotsMixin`
+### `ModalProvidesCanCloseToSlotsMixin`

-`ProvidesCanCloseToSlotsMixin` provides `close` functionality to elements in the component's slots.
+`ModalProvidesCanCloseToSlotsMixin` provides `close` functionality to elements in the component's slots.
 It listens for slot changes and assigns the parent's `close` method to any slotted elements that have a `patchClose` property set to true.

 ## Detailed Example